m2c2-project/m2c2kit/website/docs/tutorial-fundamentals/interactivity/visual-responses.md

 });
 ```

-This example is non-sensical.
+This example is nonsensical.
 It demonstrates, however, the many different ways to respond to user events, and it hints at how a real assessment could be built using the concepts shown here.

 import template from '!!raw-loader!@site/src/m2c2kit-index-html-templates/basic-template.html';